 Ghost of the Future!
 I fear you more than any apparition I have ever seen.
 But as I know your purpose is to do me good, and as I hope to live to be another man from what I was, I am prepared to bear you company.
 Will you speak to me?

-Still the Phantom gives no reply, but lifts one of its shrouded arms and points towards the window out into the night.
-Scrooge nods timidly and scrambles after him, nightcap askew.
+Still the Phantom gives no reply, but lifts one of its shrouded arms and points towards door 1,.
+Scrooge nods timidly and scrambles after him, nightcap askew through door 1.